are about 60 million indigenous rainforest

 to buy some supplies.

-They all have a great knowledge about
+They all have a great

 and because they depend on it, they are instinctive conservationists.